 Do you and your family and/or spouse use a grocery app on your smart phones?
 We do!
 There’s this awesome app that allows each of us to share the same grocery list.
 It works wonders!
 You simply key in what it is you need and the next time you go grocery shopping, or if your spouse decides to be a dear and go pick up the needed items, he or she will know exactly what to purchase.

 Well, that’s all good and fine, but we tend to forget to use it properly – or sometimes, we forget to use it at all.
 For example, the chalkboard near our kitchen usually has a list of things to buy: butter, eggs, vitamins, ironing board cover, etc. In haste, we sometimes jot it down on the chalkboard and forget to transfer it to our grocery app later.
-This is what happened in the story I’m about to tell you called, The Story of the Egg Abundance.
+Let me tell you a story.

 Sometimes, Dear Reader, a recipe is a well thought out process.
 Recipe developers will measure and scoop, adjust seasoning levels, add or remove ingredients altogether to find the right balance and to perfect the dish.
-And sometimes, as in the case of Asparagus and Egg Pasta Salad, a recipe is born out of motive and luck.
-The motive in this case was already explained in the previous paragraphs.
-The luck was how well this dish turned out and how much it was loved by us both.
+And sometimes, as in the case of this salad, a recipe is born out of motive and luck.

 When I decided to update this recipe just recently, with the sole purpose of updating the photos, I put the recipe to a more difficult taste test.
 John.e and I will eat a dish even if it doesn’t taste great.
 Because, sometimes, an invented recipe is a completely miss, but you eat it anyway.
 When this recipe was first made, it was just us two.
 Now, however, my daughter, McKenna, lives with us.
 Her tastes are more picky.
 If she doesn’t love it, she won’t eat it.

 So, with the new photos taken, I packaged up the pasta and placed it in the fridge.
-And that was pretty much the last I saw of it, except for when I had to wash up the container.
+That was the last time I saw it.
 Both McKenna and John.e ate the entire thing.
 I knew already that John.e liked it, but when McKenna said she loved it, I knew it was a winner.

 Asparagus and Egg Pasta Salad